Mat Maitland

 Mat Maitland is an English art director and visual artist who lives in London.
-He is renowned for his photo collage works and for co-creating numerous music mascots for music artists because of his creative direction, including the "seafox" for Galantis.
+He is renowned for his photo collage works and for co-creating numerous music campaigns.

 Career

 Maitland started his career at WEA (Warner Bros.
 Records) as a designer.
 In the early-2000s he joined Big Active where he has acted as creative director on numerous music campaigns such as Basement Jaxx, Goldfrapp, Simian (for which he received 2 Music Week CADS awards), Mark Ronson, Elton John, Michael Jackson and Beck winning a D&AD Yellow Pencil.
 He is also an image and film maker producing collage works, which absorb the worlds of fashion, pop culture and art.
-His images and films have been commissioned by fashion clients such as Louis Vuitton, Kenzo, Bulgari and MAC Cosmetics and in various magazines such as V Magazine, Vanity Fair, Interview and Self Service.
+His images and films have been commissioned by fashion clients such as Louis Vuitton, Kenzo, Bulgari and Hermès and in various magazines such as V Magazine, Vanity Fair, Interview, Vogue Japan and Harper's Bazaar.

 In 2014, Maitland created the record covers for Xscape, a posthumous album of Michael Jackson unreleased tracks.